 All retail service stations and inspection locations must accept DIYer’s used oil under state law.
 They can charge a fee, set a two-gallon limit, and refuse to take tainted oil, but they must post a sign indicating the service.

 New Jersey’s Clean Energy Program

 Used oil management can get confusing quickly.
-Many small missteps can result in major fines.
+Many minor missteps can result in significant fines.
 For businesses interested in cutting down on the number of steps involved in used oil management and in conserving costs, investing in a high-efficiency used oil burning system may make sense.
 New systems comply with all federal and most state used oil regulations, and they offer automotive centers and other businesses a way to recover energy for free.

-Under the terms of the program, eligible projects include planned and unplanned equipment replacements, renovations, and remodeling.
+Under the terms of the program, eligible projects include planned and unplanned equipment replacements, renovations, and remodelling.
 Those interested in applying can fill out the forms online.
 Only current New Jersey Utilities electric and/or gas customers can participate in the program.

 Installing a modern waste oil burner can help with waste oil management, local regulations compliance, and help a business save money.
 For example, a waste oil burning system can keep used oil containers from sitting around.
 This reduces potential liability from accidental spills.
 Additionally, a waste oil burner can improve a facility’s energy efficiency by providing an energy source for heat.

 If recycling used oil has become costly and a hassle for your business, consider investing in a a better heating and cooling system.
 Look into a used oil burning system that will keep service areas cool in the summer and warm in the winter.